 Nagiso to Nagoya

-- Using a Japan Rail Pass in Japan
+- Buy your Japan Rail Pass before you arrive in Japan

 - Book the best tours and guides in Japan on, GetYourGuideand Klook

 - Learn to cook Japanese food in Chef’s kitchens in Japan

 - Save money in Japan with a Wise debit card

 - Find the right accommodation for you via Booking.com

 - Book an incredible ryokan experience in Japan

 That’s it!
 That’s all you need to know about planning a trip to Magome and Tsumago.
 We left Tsumago, and took the bus to Nagiso, where our train took us to Matsumoto, where we were bedding down for the night at the next to the train station ACE Inn.
 This is a lovely day hike, where you’ll get out into the lower Alps of Japan and see some glorious scenery and hike a part of history too.